 The body’s metabolism, which directly affects the rate at which we burn calories, slows as we age.
 But it also slows any time our health is compromised, when our biochemistry is out of whack, and when we don’t eat enough healthy food.

-“Food has calories, but it is not only calories,” says Elson Haas, MD, founder and director of the Preventive Medical Center of Marin in San Rafael, Calif., and coauthor of More Vegetables, Please!
-(New Harbinger, 2010).
+“Food has calories, but it is not only calories,” says Elson Haas, MD, founder and director of the Preventive Medical Center of Marin in San Rafael, Calif., and coauthor of More Vegetables, Please!.
 The rate at which our bodies burn calories, he notes, is directly influenced by the quality of the calories we consume, and whether they stoke or smother our metabolism.
 “If you combust something, it burns energy in the form of calories,” says Haas.
 But some calorie sources rev your metabolic engine, while others cause it to idle.

 Moreover, not all calories burn the same way.
 Generally, Haas explains, “the more nutrient-dense a calorie is, the longer it takes to burn.”
 That’s why, calorie for calorie, proteins and complex carbs (like those found in vegetables and legumes) are much less likely to cause weight gain than simple carbs, like those found in sodas, cookies and crackers, which are quickly snatched up by the bloodstream.
-(For a list of nutrient-dense foods, see “Count Us In!” sidebar.)
+(For a list of nutrient-dense foods, see “Count Us In!” below.)

 Equally detrimental to metabolism is eating too few calories.
 When you don’t eat enough calories in relation to your resting metabolic rate, says Pick, “your brain sends a message to your body to slow the metabolism.
 As a result, the cells cling to calories, rather than burning them quickly, and your metabolism downshifts.”
+(Learn more about the three-month, landmark starvation study that highlights “Why Diets Don’t Work — and Never Have” .)

 2. Inflammation: Cool It